John McCain, US war hero and political maverick, dead at 81 - AFP

 A rare Republican critic of Trump, McCain accused the president of "naivete," "egotism" and of sympathizing with autocrats.
 He cast a decisive vote last year that killed Republican attempts to repeal Barack Obama's health care reforms, something Trump never forgave.

-All living former US presidents lined up to praise McCain's deep integrity.
+All living former US presidents lined up to praise McCain for his deep integrity.

 "We are all in his debt," said Obama, the Democrat to whom McCain lost the presidency in 2008.